ticketmaster-api/ticketmaster-api.github.io/products-and-docs/apis/top-picks/index.md

         * `descriptions` (array) - A list of descriptions for this pick
         * `section` (string) - The section name in the venue
         * `row` (string) - The row in the section, if applicable.
         * `snapshotImageUrl` - An image url of this pick in the venue.
-Add your apikey to request.
-If venue or event doesn't support detailed images, this field will be null.
+If the venue or event doesn't support detailed images, this field will be null.
         * `offers` (array) - Offers.
             - `{array item object}` - offer.
                 - `offer id` (string) - The offer id corresponding to one in _embedded.offer[].